thunder-red-star/villager-bot-auto-miner/README.md

+*update 4: iapetus11 starred this repo and got my attention congrats! updates have been created based on what i've seen in the villagerbot repo*

 *update 3: archived as part of github spring cleaning*

 *update 2: dead project but if you want it to be revived please make an issue WITH WHAT YOU WANT TO BE REVIVED / UPDATED (cough Shwayz cough)*